Learning Plans

 All About Reading Level 1 (grade 1), AOPS Beast Academy (Math) Level 4 (grade 4), Home Science Tools Accelerate (6-8th grade), Story of the World 1 (K-8)

-At any time during the school year if you find a curriculum isn't working with your child, you can switch curricula and your child's learning plan can be updated with your advisors approval.
-We firmly believe that each child is unique and certain curricula work better with some children vs. others and finding one that works is often like finding a good shoe that fits - it may take several tries, but once you find it your child will be on a path to success!
-With the knowledge our advisors have, along with our library of resources and the ability to network among other OPHC families we will help you find a curriculum that works.
+At any time during the school year if you find a curriculum isn't working with your child, you can switch curriculum and your child's learning plan can be updated with your advisors approval.
+We firmly believe that each child is unique and finding the best curriculum for your child is often like finding a good shoe that fits - it may take several tries, but once you find it your child will be on a path to success!
+With the knowledge our advisors have, our library of resources, and the ability to network among other OPHC families, we will help you find a curriculum that works.

 Contact Information